MrQreb/documentacion-arquitectura/documents/TTP2.md

 **Verificación de Diseño**: Se revisa la arquitectura y el diseño del software para asegurarse de que cumple con los requisitos y está bien estructurado.

+### Promp
+***Analyze the following information thoroughly and extract the most important and relevant details.
+Verify the accuracy and reliability of the information, ensuring it is up-to-date and well-supported.
+Once verified, summarize the key points in a clear and concise manner so that it can be effectively passed on to another AI for further processing or decision-making.
+Highlight any critical insights, potential gaps, or areas that may require additional verification.***

 ### Referencias

 - SQS. (n.d.).
 Verificación y validación de software.
 Recuperado de https://www.sqs.es/verificacion-y-validacion-de-software/